mayurpundkare/Indian-Banking-Data-Analysis-Dashboard-Excel-Project-/README.md

 The dashboard provides valuable business insights such as:

-✅ Total Banking Transactions

-✅ Total Revenue Generated

-✅ Monthly Revenue Trends

-✅ Region-wise Transaction Distribution

-✅ Branch-wise Performance

-✅ Customer Activity Analysis

-✅ Payment Mode Usage

-✅ Transaction Type Breakdown

-✅ Fraud vs Non-Fraud Transactions

-✅ Account Type Distribution

-✅ Balance Analysis

-✅ Transaction Status Overview

-These insights help identify trends, customer behavior, and operational performance.
+✅ 500 banking transactions were analyzed in the dashboard.

+✅ ₹93.93 Million+ worth of transactions were processed.

+✅ 500 unique customers are included in the analysis.

+✅ 25 bank branches across 5 regions were analyzed.

+✅ Only 13 transactions (2.6%) were marked as fraudulent.

+✅ 434 transactions (86.8%) were completed successfully.

+✅ 26 transactions (5.2%) failed during processing.

+✅ 19 transactions (3.8%) are in pending status.

+✅ 21 transactions (4.2%) were reversed.

+✅ The dashboard enables analysis of transaction types, payment modes, customer activity, regional performance, and fraud detection through interactive visualizations.

 # **🔄 Project Workflow**